rvjc/free-mandelbrot/README.md

 install Python 3.2 (standard 32-bit version with IDLE) and then Pygame 1.9.2a0.wn32-py3.2.

-Unfortunately Pygame is no longer actively maintained even though it still works reliably on modern OSes.
+Unfortunately Pygame is no longer actively maintained but still works reliably on modern OSes.

 The program has two windows: the console and view windows.
 A simple help system is provided which is self-explanatory.